-This is a mixture of different approaches....
+This is a mix of different approaches....

-- Whole class sessions take place for RWI (in the first term only), Drawing Club, Maths and 'carpet time' sessions linked to a topic input. - Small group sessions support the letter formation and Word Time input linked to the RWI session in the first term and our life skills and Wild Tribe sessions are delivered to small groups. - Independent Learning opportunities will take place for at least 45 minutes twice a day in Reception.
+- Whole class sessions take place for RWI (in the first term only), Drawing Club, Maths and 'carpet time' sessions linked to a topic input. - Small group sessions support the letter formation linked to RWI session in the first term, maths activities when appropriate and our life skills and Wild Tribe sessions are delivered to small groups. - Independent Learning opportunities will take place for at least 45 minutes twice a day in Reception.
 Staff will support play, model new learning and extend knowledge and understanding during this time.
 We use a 'wait, watch, wonder' approach in Reception and the 'OWL' approach (Observe, Wait, Listen) in our nursery to appropriately interact to develop language and thinking skills.
 1:1 opportunities for SEN support, interventions and speech and language support will take place throughout the day, when appropriate.